Abiola1140/LITA_WORKSHOP_DOCUMENTATION/README.md

 The month of December consistently experienced the highest sales levels in both 2014 and 2015.
 Further findings also shows there is a significant increase revenue, particularly in November 2015.

 ### Conclusions/Recommendations
+- The North East region demonstrated exceptional sales performance, generating over ₦12.49 billion in revenue, significantly surpassing other regions.
+To capitalize on this regional strength, the company should consider investing in additional stores or expanding existing ones in the North East region.